 Lengthy emails are also sent stating supposed errors on your site and how their cheap and effective services will allow you to rank number one on Google.
 Or, they just want to “shoot you a quick note” on your website’s performance.
-Most often, these emails and comments follow a similar template or be 100% automated spam and almost always lack any type of originality or customization.
+Most often, these emails and comments follow a similar SEO cold email template or 100% automated spam and almost always lack any type of originality or customization.

 Although the emails may appear to be personalized because they include your website’s link, the exact same email has been blasted to hundreds of thousands of webmasters every day.

-- Usually the sender has an unprofessional email or free email service, like hotmail.
+- Usually, the sender has an unprofessional email or free email service, like Hotmail.